stephenmeehanuk/docs/content/collections/docs/v2-to-v3.md

 ### Tags

 - `get_content`
-    - Now only accepts IDs, not URLs.
+    - Now only accepts IDs, not URLs. // This is wrong. https://statamic.dev/tags/get_content#overview get_content still accepts URLs using `from`
 - `get_values`
     - Removed.
 Use `get_content`.
 - `glide`